 At the height of the search, hundreds of agents combed the Nantahala National Forest.
 But by 2000, the manhunt had been scaled back.
 And by 2002, the search was essentially comprised of just a dozen agents.

 Eric Rudolph was finally captured on May 31, 2003 — but not by an FBI agent.
-Instead, it was a local rookie police officer who arrested the Atlanta Bomber (not that the cop knew who he was).
+Instead, it was a local rookie police officer who arrested him (not that the cop knew who he was).
 And it was by mere chance that 21-year-old Jeffrey Postell put an end to the manhunt.

 When Postell arrested a vagrant — who identified himself as “Jerry Wilson” — for stealing food from a dumpster, he had no idea that he had actually caught Eric Rudolph.
 It was only when they got to the station that other cops looked at Rudolph’s wanted poster and put two and two together.
 Rudolph cackled and admitted: “I’m Eric Robert Rudolph, and you’ve got me.”